The 10 Absolute Best Things to Do in Byron Bay

 - Every Thursday from 7-11 am, head to Byron Farmers Market at Butler Street Reserve for the freshest local produce, plus freshly cooked food and live music.

-- Every Saturday from 4-9 pm in the warmer months, Bryon Twilight Market sets up at the Railway Park in the centre of town.
-This year, the season has been extended to run from 2nd October 2021 until 30th April 2022.
+- Every Saturday from 4-9 pm in the warmer months between October and April, Bryon Twilight Market sets up at the Railway Park in the centre of town.

 - Four times a year, browse artisan stalls at Byron Beachside Market on Main Beach Foreshore from 8 am – 3 pm.
 Check the Byron Community Centre website for the date of the next market.